OSGeo/gdal/doc/source/drivers/vector/pgdump.rst

       DROP TABLE from being emitted.
 Set to IF_EXISTS in order DROP TABLE IF EXISTS to be emitted (needs PostgreSQL >= 8.2)

--  .. config:: OGR_PG_SKIP_CONFLICTS
+-  .. lco:: SKIP_CONFLICTS
-      :choices: YES, NO
+      :choices: ON, OFF
-      :default: NO
+      :default: OFF

-      If set to "YES" (not the default), conflicts when inserting features will be skipped (only applies when PG_USE_COPY is off).
+      Description Set to "ON" to ignore conflicts when inserting features (only applies when PG_USE_COPY is off).

 -  .. lco:: SRID